kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 advertises its preference on how the data sent by the server should be prioritized; a server advertises its preference on how the data sent by the client should be prioritized.

-# Sharing the Congestion Controller

-When multiple QUIC connections are associated to a single congestion controller, how the send window is distributed between the connections is up to the sender's discretion, even though the peer can indicate it's preference by using the PRIORITY frame.

-However, acknowledgements MUST be sent out at the same moments as when the congestion controller is not consolidated.
-The loss recovery logic SHOULD operate independently for each connection, while forwarding receipts of acknowledgements and loss signals to the consolidated congestion controller.

-# Security Considerations

-## Reflection Attack

-An attacker can create a connection to obtain an unbound token, then initiate a new connection by using the token with a spoofed client address, thereby skipping address validation.
-The impact of the attack is equivalent to spoofed NAT rebinding.
-A server SHOULD NOT skip path validation if the source IP address of an initiating connection is different from the address for which the unbound token was issued.

-A server associates an Initial packet to an existing connection using the Destination Connection ID, QUIC version, and the five tuple.
-If all of the values match to that of an existing connection, the packet is processed accordingly.
-Otherwise, a server MUST handle the packet as potentially creating a new connection.

-## Plaintext Tokens

-A server MUST NOT issue an unbound token that includes the name of the original server or the identifier of the congestion controller in cleartext, because if visible on the wire, observers can use that information to correlate the ongoing connection establishment and the properties of the connection that previously existed.

-# IANA Considerations

-TBD

---- back

 # Acknowledgements